tqtifnypmb/huntaway/README.md

     let resp = HTTPClient.sharedHTTPClient().get(url)
 ```

-Set hook for response data
+Set hooks for response data
 ```

     // Called when response begin.
 This can be called once